 Where to from here

-Once the community provides feedback, Council will liaise with Caloundra RSL Sub-Branch to gather results.
+Following the consultation period, Council will liaise with Caloundra RSL Sub-Branch to gather results.
 We will continue to collaborate towards finalising the approval process to allow for the installation of each statue.

 The purpose of this artwork project is to recognise the significant role that the Caloundra region played during both of the World Wars.
 In particular the use of Kings Beach as a parade ground during WWII.